2229 Anatomic Loose Ring Snaffle

 Subscription -

-• Even pressure on the bars of the horse
+• Even pressure distribution on the bars.

-• Horses that are very easy to handle
+• Horses that are easy to handle.

-• Horses that are just getting to know the bit
+• Horses new to bit training.

-• Horses in training
+• Horses in training programs.

 Association Approvals: